MatteoGuadrini/nosqlapi/README.md

 `.get(parameters...)`

-Get one or more data on specific database.
+Getting one or more data on specific database.

 `.get(parameters...)`

-Get one or more data on specific database.
+Getting one or more data on specific database.

 `.insert(parameters...)`

-Insert one data on specific database.
+Inserting one data on specific database.

 `.insert_many(parameters...)`

-Insert one or more data on specific database.
+Inserting one or more data on specific database.

 `.update(parameters...)`

-Update one existing data on specific database.
+Updating one existing data on specific database.

 `.update_many(parameters...)`

-Update one or more existing data on specific database.
+Updating one or more existing data on specific database.

 `.delete(parameters...)`

-Delete one existing data on specific database.
+Deleting one existing data on specific database.

 `.close()`

-Close the session and connection now (can be linked to `.__del__()`).
+Closing the session and connection now (can be linked to `.__del__()`).

 `.find(parameters...)`

-Find data on specific database with string selector or `Selector` object.
+Finding data on specific database with string selector or `Selector` object.

 `.grant(parameters...)`

-Grant ACL on specific database.
+Granting ACL on specific database.

 `.revoke(parameters...)`

-Revoke ACL on specific database.
+Revoking ACL on specific database.

 ### Selector Objects